joolian/plotly_spc_charts/README.md

 Values where extracted from:
 <em>[A Note on the Factor Values of Three Common Shewhart Variables Control Charts.
 Henry H. Bi.
 2015.
 Communications in Statistics - Theory and Methods (0361-0926).
 44(13): 2655-2673.
 DOI:10.1080/03610926.2014.968732](https://www.researchgate.net/publication/275236350_A_Note_on_the_Factor_Values_of_Three_Common_Shewhart_Variables_Control_Charts_Henry_H_Bi_2015_Communications_in_Statistics_-_Theory_and_Methods_0361-0926_4413_2655-2673_httpdxdoiorg1010800361092620149)</em>

+## TODO
+Allow the use of Western Electric rules.